 We at Bishopshalt School firmly believe that parents play a crucial role in their child’s education.
 Levels of parental engagement are consistently associated with better academic outcomes.
 Your engagement is vital for the development of your child’s numeracy skills.

-Familiarise yourselves with the Numeracy skills expected of your child and support the learning of your child at home.
+- Familiarise yourselves with the Numeracy skills expected of your child and support the learning of your child at home.
 Please find the overview of the higher tier KS3 Scheme of work here.

 Useful websites to support numeracy are:

-We are passionate about developing higher order thinking therefore we provide differentiated challenges to nurture deep and lasting understanding of mathematical procedures and concepts.
-We use the mastery approach to educate our students to develop resilience and outward thinking.
+We are passionate about developing higher order thinking, therefore we provide differentiated challenges to nurture deep and lasting understanding of mathematical procedures and concepts.
+We use the mastery approach to educate our students and to develop resilience.

 UK Maths Challenges